lxc-xx/shell.py/README.md

 ####Useful Python scripts for easier shell work

 ------------------
+This is a package contains some Python scripts which makes the your work on Shell easier.

 * cpl.py: Copy files in a list
 * minus.py: Minus a file using another file